zacernst/metalpipe/source/index.rst

 ..
-Nanostream documentation master file, created by sphinx-quickstart on Thu Dec  6 21:33:27 2018.
+MetalNode documentation master file, created by sphinx-quickstart on Thu Dec  6 21:33:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NanoStream: Stream processing without the hassle
+MetalPipe: Stream processing without the hassle
 ================================================

 .. toctree::